-It is hard to see how, in the long run, the EU could avoid establishing an EU financial supervisor.
-Tommaso Padoa-Schioppa, the former member of the executive board of the ECB, has remarked that there is no need for a European supervisor if national supervisors can prove that, when needed, they are able to act as one.
-However, it is hard to see how, in the long run, the EU could avoid establishing an EU financial supervisor.
-At the moment, supervisors and central banks are spending considerable resources on trying to construct arrangements that will enable them to work and act as one.
+I remember once hearing Tommaso Padoa-Schioppa, the outgoing member of the executive board of the ECB, saying that there is no need for a European supervisor if national supervisors can prove that, when needed, they are able to act as one.
+Personally, I find it hard to see how, in the long run, the EU could avoid establishing an EU financial supervisor.
+At the moment, we are spending considerable supervisory and central bank resources on trying to construct arrangements that will enable us to work and act as one.
 Why not instead become one, and spend the resources on supervision and monitoring?